 The primary factor behind wood damage and deterioration is moisture, particularly water.

-To avoid this, we recommend promptly cleaning up any liquid spills on the non-pressure-treated lumber and covering the wood with protective materials to prevent it from being exposed to rain or other sources of moisture.
+To avoid this, it’s vital to act quickly when there are liquid spills on your non-pressure-treated lumber.
+Covering the wood with protective materials to prevent it from being exposed to rain or other sources of moisture is also an essential precaution.

 Seasonal Use (Consider the Climate)

-In the event that your wooden furniture is made from non-treated wood, we advise storing it indoors when not in use, particularly during seasons such as fall, winter, and spring.
+If your wooden furniture is made from non-treated wood, I’d advise storing it indoors when not in use, particularly during seasons such as fall, winter, and spring.

 Protect it Using Chemicals